aerogear/aerogear-unifiedpush-server/website/docs/server_sdk.md

 The Sender class returns a promise with the `client` object which contains a `settings` object for the particular client.
 The Sender settings consists of the:

 - `url`  String - The URL of the Unified Push Server.
 - `applicationId` String - The ID of an Application from the Unified Push Sever
 - `masterSecret` String - The master secret for that Application
 - `headers` Object - The hash of custom HTTP headers/ header overrides

 The `message` object that gets sent is made up of the following parameters:

 - `alert` String - message that will be displayed on the alert UI element
 - `priority` String - sets a processing priority on a push message, values can be 'NORMAL' or 'HIGH'
 - `sound` String - The name of a sound file
 - `badge` String - The Number to display as the badge of the app icon
 - userData Object - any extra user data to be passed

 For Applications on Apple devices/products there is a `message.apns` Object

 - `title` String - Describes the purpose of the notification
 - `action` String - The label of the action button
 - `urlArgs` Array - An array of values that are paired with the placeholders inside the url FormatString value of your website.json file.
 Safari Only
 - `titleLockey` String - The key to a title string in the Localizable.strings file for the current localization. iOS Only

-- `titleLocArgs` Array - Variable strings values appear in plac of the format specifiers in title-loc-key. iOS Only
+- `titleLocArgs` Array - Variable strings values appear in place of the format specifiers in title-loc-key. iOS Only
 - `actionCategory` String - The Identifier of the action category for the interactive notification
 - `contentAvailable` Boolean - Provide this ket with a value of 1 to indicate that new content is available. iOS Only

 The `options` Object is made up of two sub parts, the `options.config` Object and the `options.criteria` Object

 - `options.config`
     - `ttl` Number - The time to live in second.
 This value is supported by APNS and FCM only

 - `options.criteria`
     - `alias` Array - A list of email or name strings
     - `deviceType` Array - A list of device types as strings
     - `categories` Array - A list of categories as strings
     - `variants` Array - A list of variantID's as strings

 #### Message Response